 Essential items such as milk, cereals, toothbrushes, snack food and drinks are for sale at reception of all YHA hostels in New Zealand.
 A couple of the hostels do offer meals during the winter season – please check with the hostel directly.

 All YHA hostels have high levels of security plus luggage storage facilities.
 For a nominal fee you can hire a locker or put your luggage in a storage area.
 All rooms are lockable so you can leave your bags in the room.
 Is there off-street parking at the hostels?
 The majority of the hostels have off-street parking.
 The spaces work on a first come first served basis.
 To find out if a particular hostel has off-street parking look for the ‘P’ in our hostel guide map or under ‘Facilities’ in the hostel profiles.

 They sure do.
 Most other bus companies also drop off at hostels.

 None of our hostels offer free airport transfers, however they have strong links with local shuttle services and taxi companies that will offer discounts to guests staying at YHA hostels.
 To find out more, please ask when you book your accommodation.

 Most hostels allow a maximum of 6 nights for guests staying at their hostel and this is the maximum number of nights available when booking online.
-If you would like to stay for a longer period of time it will depend on the time of year, size of the hostel, etc. Just ask the hostel staff once you have arrived.
+If you would like to stay for a longer period of time it will depend on the time of year, size of the hostel, etc. Email the hostel directly for longer stay questions!

 All YHA hostels in New Zealand have close ties with transport and activity operators in their area.
 Feel free to pick the brains of our staff.
 They’ll answer your questions and can make most of your bookings for you – all you need to do is ask!
 Although this facility is available we strongly recommend that you pre-book for peak summertime travel.